Contents

 Jeff’s extensive experience in technology operations, sales, and general management paved the way for his current role as Vector’s Chief Customer Officer.
-“Customers don’t buy products, they invest in solutions that solve their pain.
-My experience in tech, sales, and management taught me the importance of alleviating that pain, making sure customers aren’t caught up in tech issues, and building trust to establishing long-term relationships with them.”
+According to him, “Customers don’t buy products, they invest in solutions that solve their pain.
+My experience in tech, sales, and management taught me the importance of alleviating that pain, making sure customers aren’t caught up in tech issues, and building trust to establish long-term relationships with them.”

 For Jeff, optimizing Customer Experience at Vector Solutions comes down to four critical areas: